z-yxe/Roguelike-Game-Enemy-Pathfinding/README.md

-# Dungeon Crawler Game with Enemy Pathfinding
+# Dungeon Crawler Game with Enemy A* Pathfinding

 This project is a 2D dungeon crawler game prototype developed in Unity.
 Its main focus is on implementing an efficient A* pathfinding system for enemy artificial intelligence (AI), as well as foundational player combat and interaction mechanics.